-My love of debate started with a five-day summer camp at the New York City Urban Debate League while in middle school.
+My love of debate began while in middle school with a five-day summer camp at the New York City Urban Debate League.

 There, I discovered the excitement of researching issues, forming arguments, and engaging in spirited discussions with peers who were just as curious and determined as I was.
 I then joined weekly debate classes at the Bergen Debate Club and, throughout the pandemic, spent hours debating virtually from my bedroom.
 Those experiences set the trajectory for my next several years.